 During the second visit we switch from temporary to permanent bridges.
 The second visit usually happens 6-18 months later and it takes about 8 working days.
-It is longer than your first visit because the production of the permanent bridges (porcelain fused to metal - PFM) is a much more time consuming process.
+It is longer than your first visit because the production of the permanent bridges is a much more time consuming and delicate process.
 It involves several stages in the dental lab and several follow ups during your stay.

 After the implants are placed, at the first stage of the treatment, there’s a 6-18 month healing period.
 During that time a process of remodeling of your gum will start.
 It is natural and can’t be avoided anywhere /regardless of the clinic/.
 This shrinkage usually causes the appearence of some space between the gum and the bridges.
 It may bring some discomfort regarding the cleaning process, but it’s preferred by most patients compared to the option to wear full removable dentures like in traditional method of implantation with postponed loading.
 After the 6th month usually the most substantial shrinkage is over and you can start planning your second visit.
 Of course, if you feel that your gums are still remodelling, you can wait several months more, this is not contradictory.

-At the second visit the gaps that have appeared are corrected with a new set of permanent porcelain fused to metal bridges.
+At the second visit the gaps that have appeared are corrected with a new set of permanent bridges.
 The new bridges are created to fit well your already stable gumline. Аt this stage you get the best aesthetic results.

 Keep in mind that throughout our lives there is a continuous process of gum shrinking and nobody can guarantee that your gums would not shrink further more.